 where $X \sim \mu$.
 Also, let $(\omega^\mu(t))_{t \in \R_+}$ be a $\mu$-dynamical Voronoi percolation process.
 Then, a.s. there exist exceptional times $t$ at which there is an unbounded black component in $\omega^\mu(t)$. \end{thm}

 The \textbf{$\alpha$-stable Lévy processes} satisfy~\eqref{e.alpha}.
 Thus, our result applies to $\alpha$-stable processes with sufficiently large range but it does not apply if $\alpha$ is too large and in particular it does not apply to the Brownian motion.
-However (by analogy with dynamical Bernoulli percolation models), we expect this result to be true for any Lévy process (that is not the zero process).
+However, we believe that this result holds for any Lévy process that is not the zero process.

 We can also consider a third dynamical model by ``mixing'' the two dynamics above.
-We have the following result whose proof is essentially the same as Theorem~\ref{t.main_frozen}. \begin{thm} Let $\mu$ be the distribution of a planar Lévy process, consider a Voronoi percolation configuration of parameter $1/2$, and define a dynamical process by letting each point move (conditionally) independently of each other according to a Lévy process of law $\mu$ and by resampling the color of each point at rate $1$ (conditionally) independently of each other and of the Lévy processes.
+We have the following result whose proof is essentially the same as Theorem~\ref{t.main_frozen}. \begin{thm} Let $\mu$ be the distribution of a planar Lévy process, consider a Voronoi percolation configuration of parameter $1/2$, and define a dynamical process by letting each point move independently of the other points according to a Lévy process of law $\mu$ and by resampling the color of each point at rate $1$ independently of the other points and of the Lévy processes.
 Then, there exist exceptional times with a black unbounded component. \end{thm} (In particular, the above holds when the Lévy process is a Brownian motion.)

-Theorem~\ref{t.main_frozen} is analogous to the results of existence of exceptional times for dynamical Bernoulli percolation on the triangular lattice $\mathcal{T}$ and the square lattice $\Z^2$ that have been proved by Schramm and Steif~\cite{schramm2010quantitative} and Garban, Pete and Schramm~\cite{garban2010fourier} and Theorem~\ref{t.main_levy} is analogous to the result of existence of exceptional times for Bernoulli percolation evolving according to an exclusion process that has been proved in~\cite{GV}.
+Theorem~\ref{t.main_frozen} is analogous to the results of existence of exceptional times for dynamical Bernoulli percolation on the triangular lattice $\mathcal{T}$ and the square lattice $\Z^2$ that have been proved by Schramm and Steif~\cite{schramm2010quantitative} and Garban, Pete and Schramm~\cite{garban2010fourier}, and Theorem~\ref{t.main_levy} is analogous to the result of existence of exceptional times for Bernoulli percolation evolving according to an exclusion process that has been proved in~\cite{GV}.
 In the present paper, we are highly inspired by the methods from~\cite{garban2010fourier} and~\cite{GV} (in this last paper, the methods from~\cite{garban2010fourier} were also central).
 In \cite{garban2010fourier}, Garban, Pete and Schramm define and study the \textbf{spectral sample} of Bernoulli percolation.
-In the present paper, we study an analogue of the spectral sample which is a random variable with values in the finite subsets of $\R^2$ that we call the \textbf{annealed spectral sample of Voronoi percolation} and that we had introduced in \cite{V2}.
-See Section~\ref{s.ann} for the definition of this continuous spectral object.
+In the present paper, we introduce and study an analogue of the spectral sample which is a random variable with values in the finite subsets of $\R^2$ that we call the \textbf{annealed spectral sample of Voronoi percolation}.
+See Section~\ref{s.ann} for the definition of this object.